sgjsakura/AspNetCore/PagerDemo.md

 ## Data Paging

-To use MVC6 Pager, you must first paging your data source (which may come from a EntityFramework or memory query) into an `IPagedList` instance.
-The easiest way to create it is using the extension methods defined in `Sakura.AspNetCore.PagedListCreationHelper` class.
-The following code shows the basic way to use them:
+Before using the ASP.NET Core MVC Pager, usually you may want to paging your data source (which may come from a EntityFramework or memory query) first.
+The `Sakura.AspNetCore.PagedList` package provides a interface named `IPagedList` to represent as a paged data source.
+The easiest way to create an instance of it is to use the extension methods defined in `Sakura.AspNetCore.PagedListCreationHelper` class.
+The following code shows the basic usage:

 ```C#
 // Import extension methods in PagedListCreationHelper class.